tomjoht/learnapidoc/_includes/content/activities/push_local_to_remote.md

 	  Git doesn't automatically track all files in the same folder where Git has been initialized.
 Git tracks modifications only for the files that have been "added" to Git.
 By typing `git add .` or `git add --all`, you're telling Git to start tracking modifications to all files in this directory.
 You could also type a specific file name here instead, such as `git add Home.md`, to just add a specific file (rather than all files changed) to Git's tracking.

     After you run the `git add` command, Git adds the files into what's called the staging area.
-As a sports analogy, the staging area is like your on-deck circle.
-These files are ready to be committed when you run `git commit`.
+These files will be committed when you run `git commit`.

 4. See the changes set in your staging area: